Move-Out Inspection Checklist for Florida Landlords

 Action: Inspect the unit room by room the day keys are returned.
 Photograph everything, compare to your move-in record, and itemize any damage.

-Deadline: If you're keeping any of the deposit, send a written, itemized claim notice by certified mail within 30 days of the tenant vacating.
+Deadline: If you're keeping any of the deposit, send a written, itemized claim notice by certified mail or email within 30 days of the tenant vacating.
 If you're making no deductions, return the full deposit within 15 days.
 Miss the 30-day window and you lose the right to deduct anything.

 Statute: Florida Statute 83.49(3).
 The tenant then has 15 days to object in writing.